qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 4. Open up the VNC Viewer app that you just installed and type in "localhost:5901" into the the line that says "Enter a VNC Server address or search".
 Hit the enter key to connect.

+5. You will probably see a warning about your connection not being encrypted.
+You can safely go ahead and click "continue".

 ## Connecting to the Neatos

 ### Step 1: Grab a battery for the raspberry Pi